jedeen/work-journal-sample/README.md

 - Every week, that week's Daily Summaries are condensed into a Weekly Summary.
 - Every month, the last several Weekly Summaries are added to the current Yearly Summary.

+A more thorough overview is available in this blog post: [How I keep a work journal](https://www.edeen.dev/blog/how-i-keep-a-work-journal/).

 ## Acknowledgements

 The majority of this system was developed accretively over the last decade, as the minimal tool I needed at any given time.